A new order for ideal sequential compactness: Introduction

 \begin{definition} Let $\I$ be an ideal on $\omega$.
 A topological space $X$ has the $\FinBW(\I)$ property if for every sequence $(x_n)_{n\in \omega}$ of elements of $X$ there is $A\in\I^+$ such that $(x_n)_{n\in A}$ is convergent (in the usual sense). \end{definition}

 In contrast to $\BW(\I)$, each $\FinBW(\I)$ is a subclass of sequentially compact spaces.
-Studies of such spaces have been initiated by Kojman in \cite{Kojman}, where he considered the class $\FinBW(\cW)$ given by the van der Waerden ideal $\cW$ consisting all subsets of $\omega$ that do not contain arbitrary long finite arithmetic progressions.
-Later Kojman and Shelah in \cite{KojmanShelah} performed under CH the first construction of a Mr\'{o}wka space with the $\FinBW(\cW)$ property.
-This construction inspired a long list of papers devoted to studies of the classes $\FinBW(\I)$ -- see for instance \cite{MR3097000, MR4356195, FT, MR2471564, MR2052425, MR4358658, MR4584767}.
+Studies of such spaces have been initiated by Kojman in \cite{Kojman}, where he considered the class $\FinBW(\cW)$ given by the van der Waerden ideal $\cW$ consisting of all subsets of $\omega$ that do not contain arbitrarily long finite arithmetic progressions.
+Later Kojman and Shelah in \cite{KojmanShelah} performed under CH the first construction of a Mr\'{o}wka space with the $\FinBW(\cW)$ property, which is not Hindman.
+This construction inspired a long list of papers devoted to studies of the above mentioned generalizations of sequential compactness -- see for instance \cite{MR3097000, MR4356195, FT, MR2471564, MR2052425, MR4358658, MR4584767}.
+Among those papers we can also find the recent article \cite{FKK23}, presenting a unified approach to $\FinBW(\I)$ classes, Hindman spaces and $k$-Ramsey spaces.
+However, $\BW(\I)$ classes are not captured by this approach.

 It is known that in general $\I\leq_K\J$ implies $\FinBW(\J)\subseteq\FinBW(\I)$, where $\leq_K$ denotes the Kat\v{e}tov order on ideals (see \cite[Corollary 10.2]{MR4584767}; for the definition of $\leq_K$ see Section \ref{sec:preliminaries}).
 Recently, the article \cite{MR4584767} established a deeper connection of the classes $\FinBW(\I)$ with the Kat\v{e}tov order.
 Namely, under CH the following holds for all $\mathbf{G_{\delta\sigma\delta}}$ ideals $\I$ and $\J$: